If your kids want a cute spring craft idea, this paper plate chick craft is perfect!

 If you want to make this chick with really young kids like toddlers, we have a few suggestions to make it easier.

-Finally, we suggest having all the pieces cut out ahead of time.
+Finally, we suggest cutting out all the pieces ahead of time.
 This way, the kids won’t have to wait around for you or another adult to cut out the template parts.

 More Easter Activities For Kids